igroff/epiquery2/README.md

 ##### Gotchas

-It's worth noting that only the *standard* format supports multiple columns having the same name, the other formats the last column encountered with a duplicate name will 'win'.
+It's worth noting that only the *standard* format supports multiple columns having the same name.
+The simple and epiquery1 formats the last column encountered with a given name will overwrite any previous column data.
 For example, given the template */test/same_column_name* containing:

         select 'one' [col1], 'two' [col1]